Businesses are changing the way they approach support with Intelligent Customer Service

 There is a new, better way, for support organizations to provide the tools customers need to self-serve, while simultaneously transforming the efficiency of the enterprise service function.
 It’s called Intelligent Customer Service.

 There are two ways to improve the revenue of an organization: increase revenue or decrease costs.
-Intelligent Customer Service can help with both, which is why it is being adopted by leading companies like Salesforce, Logitech and Adobe.
+Intelligent Customer Service can help with both, which is why it is being adopted by leading companies like Salesforce, Logitech, Adobe and GoPro.
 Here are 6 ways Intelligent Customer Service helps deliver better self-service and support experiences, while being a more cost-effective solution:

 - Customers are empowered to do more on their own